scivision/fortran-filesystem/README.md

 Also inspired by
 [Python pathlib](https://docs.python.org/3/library/pathlib.html).

-CI tested with compilers including:
+Tested with compilers including:

-* GCC 8, 9, 10, 11
+* GCC 8 and newer
-* Clang
+* Clang 7 and newer
 * Intel oneAPI (icx, ifx, icpc, ifort, icl)
-* Visual Studio + Intel oneAPI

 Should work with other C++17 and Fortran 2008 compilers, but we haven't tested them.
 E.g. Cray, IBM XL, NAG, et al.